 Contaminated land is a legal term defined by the government for land or soil that contains substances which could cause harm to people, buildings or the environment.
 The contamination tends to come from historic industrial land use, such as factories, industrial processing sites, mines, etc but can also result from previously built up ground (made ground) during the development of historic sites.
-Contaminated land testing is usually required as part of the planning condition process with the range of contamination including but not limited to heavy metals, oils, solvents, gases, asbestos, pesticides, radioactive substances, etc.
+Some assessment of/for contaminated land is usually required as part of the planning condition process, with the range of contamination including but not limited to heavy metals, oils, solvents, gases, asbestos, pesticides and radioactive substances etc.

-This guide has been written specifically for those new to contaminated land.
+This eBook has been written specifically for those new to contaminated land.
 It’s a brief introduction for the uninitiated and gives an overview of the steps you need to follow.
-Download "Phase 1 Site Investigations Explained" now for free!
+Download "Phase 1 Desk Studies / Preliminary Risk Assessments Explained" now for free!